Geeck03/Travel_guide_app/README.md

 # Fantasy Travel App

-## Travel Guide" app where user can look at different fantasy maps from other worlds.
+## A fantasy's travler guide where the user can look at different fantasy maps from other worlds
 To get a better look at a map, click on the map button to expand the view.
 Then press the back button to return to home A great app for planning high fantasy adventures!